jawws88/datasci-congressional-data/onboarding/02_development_environment.md

 # Development Environment Setup
 In this doc, we will go through things you need to install to get on the right "development environment" so that you can start contributing.

+The instructions here mostly assume that you are working in a "Linux-like" environment.
+Without getting too much into the technical details, if you're using a Mac, then you should be fine without too much overhead.

-If you're on a Mac or PC you should be fine.
-The only caveat is that with PC, I would highly recommend using [Bash on ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) which provides a Linux environment without needing to spin up an entire Linux virtual machine!
+If you're on a Windows, we highly recommend using [Bash on ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) which provides a Linux environment without needing to spin up an entire Linux virtual machine!
+(This will only work on Windows 10, if you're on a earlier version, we highly recommend upgrading to the latest version of Windows 10.)
+To install, follow the [installation guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 I also think working in a unix-like environment is great experience, especially in the tech world.

 The following things that **must** be done are: